yenshouhuang/fullstack-interview/README.md

 # Habyt Fullstack Interview Project

 ## Overview
 Welcome to the Habyt Fullstack Interview Project!
-In this assignment, you will be creating a product page for our proptech platform.
+In this assignment, you will be creating a product page.
+You have 48-hours to complete and return this project.

 ## Objective
 Your task is to build a product page that displays an array of available rooms, each with specific details like address, price, availability date, and images.
 This information will be provided in a data.json file.